CollaboraOnline/online/wsd/reference.md

 will have the value 'true' when the PutFile is triggered by autosave, and 'false' when triggered by explicit user operation (Save button or menu entry).

+When the document gets cleaned up from memory (e.g. when all users disconnect), an automatic save will be triggered.
+In this case the following header will be set to "true":

+    X-LOOL-WOPI-IsExitSave

 Detecting external document change
 ----------------------------------